 Make sure to verify whether the test strip is completely inserted or not.

-There are chances of the battery being low and you don’t often acknowledge it so change the batteries before you take a test.
+There are chances of the battery being low, and you do not often acknowledge it.
+We advise you to change the batteries before you take a test.

-Putting a lot of pressure on your finger for the blood samples might give you wrong results.
-So repeat the test and make sure to not squeeze your finger.
+Putting a lot of pressure on your finger for the blood samples might give you the wrong results.
+So, repeat the test and make sure not to squeeze your finger.

 Using an alternative site for tests might not help you with the required results.

-For instance, if the result shows 80 mg or 120 mg on your glucose monitor and your lab results say 100 mg you can consider them to be accurate.
+Ans: If the results are 20% of what has been given through lab tests, then yes, they are right.
+For instance, let us say that the result shows 80 mg or 120 mg on your glucose monitor, and your lab results say 100 mg.
+In such a case, you can consider them to be accurate.

-A. There are 3 types of glucometer Invasive, continuous, and non-invasive.
+Ans: There are three types of glucometers – Invasive, Continuous, and Non-invasive.

-A. Usually they last up to 10 years but do test its performance time to time, to ensure accurate results.
+Ans: Usually, they last up to 10 years.
+However, it is advisable to test their performance from time to time if you want to ensure accurate results.

 I hope this article explained the functionality and working mechanism of a glucometer.
 With the information provided, you should now be aware of the benefits.
 Also, follow the instructions properly when using the device to ensure accurate readings.
 Do not forget the points mentioned in this write-up and keep it noted while conducting a test of your or your loved ones for safety and hygiene.
 Please share this information with your friends and let them know about the working and advantages of a glucometer.